The Comprehensive Guide to OpenSearch for Observability

 – OpenSearch: OpenSearch is developed as a community-driven project with a transparent and open governance model.
 It encourages contributions from the community and aims to create a level playing field for all users and contributors.

 – Elasticsearch: Elasticsearch development is primarily controlled by Elastic NV, the organization behind it.
-Only Elastic NV employees can commit changes to the Elasticsearch codebase, which can limit community contributions.
+Only Elastic NV employees can commit changes to the Elasticsearch codebase, which limits community contributions.

 3. Access Controls: